8 Strategies for Teaching Academic Language

 Ideas for developing students’ capacity to use discipline-specific terminology and the language used in instruction.

-“Change your language and you change your thoughts." -- Karl Albrecht
+“Change your language and you change your thoughts.” —Karl Albrecht

 Where to Start

 Academic language requires that students move away from social language, with its more simplistic grammar and Anglo-Saxon vocabulary (body, chew, mellow), to sophisticated grammar with Greek and Latin words (aesthetics, ctenophora, heuristic).
-However, do not ban informal communication from the classroom, because this relaxed discourse is critical for social bonding, cooperative learning, interpreting literature and information processing.
+However, do not ban informal communication from the classroom, because this relaxed discourse is critical for social bonding, cooperative learning, literature interpretation, and information processing.

-Reading and then thinking and talking about different genres is a robust sequence for learning academic language.
+1. Encourage students to read diverse texts: Reading and then thinking and talking about different genres is a robust sequence for learning academic language.

-- If the main idea of the paragraph is problem/solution, use the frame: “_____ wanted _____ but ______ so ______.”
+- If the main idea of the paragraph is problem/solution, use the frame: “_____ wanted _____, but ______, so ______.”

 - If the main idea of the paragraph is cause/effect, use the frame: “_____ happens because ______.”

-Model how to say something in a more academic way or how to paraphrase academic texts into more conversational language.
+3. Help students translate from academic to social language (and back): Model how to say something in a more academic way or how to paraphrase academic texts into more conversational language.
 Provide students with a difficult expository passage, like the inventor’s paradox, and have teams reinterpret the text using everyday language.

-Some discourse routines seem obvious to adults, but are more complex than NASA for young learners unless you provide scaffolding, like these speech examples:
+4. Have students complete scripts of academic routines: Some discourse routines seem obvious to adults, but are more complex than NASA for young learners unless you provide scaffolding, like these speech examples: